|S E A R C H D V D B e a v e r|

 A newspaper publisher listens to the personal tapes of investigative reporter David Norliss (Roy Thinnes), who has disappeared during an investigation.
-The tapes tell the story of that investigation, involving a recent widow (Angie Dickenson) whose late husband has been seen working in his private studio.
-As Norliss and the widow investigate, they unravel a plot involving Voodoo and the walking dead..
+The tapes tell the story of that investigation, involving a recent widow (Angie Dickinson) whose late husband has been seen working in his private studio.
+As Norliss and the widow investigate, they unravel a plot involving Voodoo and the walking dead.

 Television Premiere: February 21st, 1973